marcfarssac/Offline-App-with-Room-LiveData-and-Backend-Repository/README.md

 MovieDB with Architecture Components
 ================================
 ## About
-This app is to browse [the Movie DB catalog](https://www.themoviedb.org) and lets you browse the top 50 movies in popularity descending order, showing the movie poster image where available and inspecting details of the movie.
+This app is to browse [the Movie DB catalog](https://www.themoviedb.org) and lets you browse the top 50 movies in popularity descending order, showing the movie poster image where available and inspecting details of the movie in a DetailActivityViewModel.
+The App retrieves and shows the 50 most popular movies in descending order using the Movie DB API.

 ## Architecture